school-of-software/fslad-auth-anomaly-benchmark/README.md

 - Fully synthetic and privacy-preserving
 - Preserves temporal and behavioural structure

 Dataset available at:
 https://doi.org/10.5281/zenodo.17858297

 > The dataset is not included in this repository.
 > Please download it from Zenodo and place it in your working directory before running the notebook.

 ---

 ## Reproducibility

-This repository is designed to support **end-to-end reproducibility**.
+This repository is designed to support **end-to-end reproducibility** of the benchmark.

 ### Key properties:
 - Fixed random seed (`42`)
 - Deterministic preprocessing pipeline
 - Explicit feature engineering steps
+- Fixed and fully specified model configurations
 - No leakage from test set into training
 - Fully specified evaluation procedure

+All implementation code, preprocessing steps, and evaluation pipelines are publicly available and executable via the provided Jupyter notebook.

 ---

 ## Pipeline Overview

 The notebook follows a structured pipeline: